Gerard Flores

-Gerardo Emanuel Flores (born September 3, 1981), known professionally as Gerard Flores, is a singer/songwriter, producer and actor from Buenos Aires, Argentina.
+Gerardo Emanuel Flores (born September 3, 1981), known professionally as Gerard Flores, is a singer-songwriter, producer and actor from Buenos Aires, Argentina.

-Gerard was part of the number one program in Argentina, Susana Gimenez, recording more than 300 episodes for two consecutive years, while in the United States, Gerard has been a part of From Dusk Till Dawn: The Series, Harbinger: The Movie and Just Living: The Series, which received several awards.
+Gerard was part of the number one program in Argentina, Susana Gimenez, recording more than 300 episodes for two consecutive years, while in the United States, Gerard has been a part of From Dusk till Dawn: The Series, Harbinger and Just Living: The Series, which received several awards.
 In 2020, the artist decided to start his solo career and during this time he released six singles.

 Early life

 Born and raised in Buenos Aires, Gerard is the youngest of two children.
 He developed an interest in acting and music at a very young age.
 Although he was quite shy, he always managed to be part of the school exhibitions.
 But it wasn't after finishing high school that he was allowed to follow his dream.
 Gerard was lucky enough to enroll in a very prestigious art school run by one of the most relevant singers in Argentina, Valeria Lynch.
 She was the one who gave him his first big chance to be a part of a musical.